 - Western office – Asheville

 Surrounded by the most diverse plant life in the U.S., the Western region’s office in the Small Business Center on the campus of A-B Tech Community College works to help the region merge biotechnology with its natural assets.
-The West thrives in agriculture, entrepreneurism, bioprocessing, medical devices, natural biotechnology and integrative medicine.
+The West thrives in entrepreneurship, agricultural biotechnology, biopharmaceuticals, medical devices and fermentation technologies.